Maternal Grandparents – William James Walker and Lydia Fanny Walker (nee. Stoker)

 To return to my grandparents.
-Willie Walker and Fanny Stoker were a young married couple in the 1890s in Leeds.
+In the 1890s Willie Walker and Fanny Stoker were a young married couple in Leeds.

 In 1893 Leeds had been granted city status.
 The industries that developed in the industrial revolution had included making machinery for spinning, machine tools, steam engines and gears as well as other industries based on textiles, chemicals and leather and pottery.
 The Coal was extracted on a large scale and the still functioning Middleton Railway, the first successful commercial steam locomotive railway in the world, transported coal into the centre of Leeds.